 Trump: 'If you can protest in person, you can vote in person' amid mail-in ballot controversy

-Democrats have claimed that voting by mail is the only safe way to cast ballots amid the coronavirus pandemic
+Democrats have claimed that voting by mail is the only safe way to cast ballots amid the pandemic

 President Trump on Wednesday said if people can “protest in person,” they can “vote in person” in November, amid the battle over mail-in ballots.